any-docs/css/content/reference/values/type/index.md

 - `type(red | green)`
 - `type(<length> | auto)`

-The following example shows how a {{cssxref("@function")}} at-rule can be used to define a [custom function](/guides/Custom_functions_and_mixins/Using_custom_functions) that takes two color parameters, and returns the first one unless the viewport width is less than `700px`, in which case it returns the second one.
+The following example shows how a `@function` at-rule can be used to define a [custom function](/guides/Custom_functions_and_mixins/Using_custom_functions) that takes two color parameters, and returns the first one unless the viewport width is less than `700px`, in which case it returns the second one.
 The first one is allowed to be `red` or `green`, while the second one has to be `blue`.

 ```css
 @function --color-choice(--color1 type(red | green), --color2 blue) {